Skvalicharla/Bug_Morph_Lab_Insect_Zoo_2025/README.md

 Example:
 ![Sample Bug Morph](sample_bug.png)

-> “A ladybug morphed into a witch with a tiny hat and broom.”
+> “A ladybug morphed into a witch with a tiny hat.”

 ---